 Plus, by the time you’ve added all the apps that could really help your site, your site’s speed takes such a hit that it won’t matter how convincing it is because no one will be patient enough for your site to load.

 We’ve packed years of trial and error and real-world testing into our theme to eliminate all the e-commerce conversion rate killers most stores suffer from.
 From the CTA button text to the placement of each element.
-Every detail has been tested and proven to increase your e-commerce conversion rate.
+Every detail has been tested and proven to increase your e-commerce conversion rate and that’s why it’s the one of the top converting Shopify themes.

 Download your copy today and start seeing improved conversions straightaway.